-To prove Theorem~\ref{t1}, we consider different values of $m$.
-For $m \geq 5$, the result follows from local-global principles.
-For $m = 1, 2,$ or $3$, the result is already known in the context of ``non-squares'' and ``non-norms''.
-The only genuinely new case is $m = 4$, for which we employ generalizations of Koenigsmann's method as developed in \cite{DIT, JP, KTU}.
+is a diophantine set over $K$. \end{cor} To prove Theorem~\ref{t1}, we distinguish cases according to the value of $m$.
+For $m \geq 5$, the result follows from local–global principles.
+For $m = 1, 2,$ or $3$, the result is already known, in the context of ``non-squares'' and ``non-norms''.
+The only genuinely new case is $m = 4$, for which we employ generalizations of Koenigsmann's method developed in \cite{DIT, JP, KTU}.